Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: EXPERIMENTS

-The results are presented in Table \ref{tab:oc20}.
+\paragraph{Results.} The results are presented in Table \ref{tab:oc20}.
 We also present the validation loss curves of the models in Fig. \ref{fig:oc20} for a more comprehensive comparison.
 Clearly, our \FLT~models obtain better performance in both evaluation metrics and produce more accurate energy predictions.
 For example, the energy MAE of the 12-layer \FLT~is more than 0.04eV lower than that of the 12-layer regular Performer, which indicates that the use of RPE effectively increases the predictive power of the model.
 One may argue that the use of RPE in \FLT~may add some computational overhead and increase the number of model parameters.
 However, it should be noted that a shallower 10-layer \FLT~can also significantly outperform the 12-layer regular Performer, while being faster and using less parameters.
-Therefore, we believe our \FLT~is a powerful scalable Transformer variant for 3D data with complex RPE.